rahi-lab/targettrack/README.md

 ### NN tab
 This tab is designed to train the neural network (NN) directly from the GUI.
 The GUI will copy of the `.h5` file in the `data/data_temp` folder and save the result of the NN in that file.
+#### Training neural network
-To train the neural network, enter the number of validation set, training set, and the epochs for training in the corresponding boxes and press the `Train Mask Prediction Neural network` button.
+To train the neural network, enter the number of validation set, training set, and the epochs for training in the corresponding boxes and press the `Train Mask Prediction Neural Network` button.
 Note that the sum of validation and training set should not exceed the total number of annotated frames.
 #### Generating target frames
 This can be done only after one successful run of the neural network.
 To generate the deformed frames, check the `Add deformation` checkbox and enter the number of deformed frames you want to generate in the `Number of target frames` box.
 #### Checking NN results